IvanilsoDaSilva/git-commands/README.md

 📌 ADD CHANGES FROM A LOCAL REPOSITORY
 ```
-git add {path of the file to be added or use "*" or also "." to add all changes}
+git add {path of the files to be added separated by space, or use "*" and also "." to add all changes}
 ```

 📌 PACK CHANGES FROM A LOCAL REPOSITORY INTO A COMMIT